Azza276/85th_DCS_MOD_Sync/README.md

 A: Raise an issue on the GitHub https://github.com/Azza276/OGN_DCS_MOD_Sync/issues.
 Or talk to Azza276 of the Oz Gaming Network

 Version Change Notes:

+Alpha - 0.5

+`-` Removed references to the Oz Gaming Network (OGN) from the code and app Window as the 85th are no longer associated with OGN.

+Alpha - 0.4

+ `=` Fixed - Update/Download not starting if the size of the download is greater than 2GB.
+This was due to counting size in Bytes and the value of bytes over 2GB is bigger the what can be stored in an integer, causing the app to overflow and trip up.

 Alpha - 0.3 Hotfix 1